Matheuskempa/matheuskempa.github.io/_posts/2024-04-30-Oracle Data Project.md

 ![image](https://github.com/Matheuskempa/matheuskempa.github.io/assets/31332829/a7d1c2a2-569d-4727-a36a-8744cfcb0d68){:height="400" width="600px"}
 {: refdef}

-## Creation and ETL Process Detailed:

 Now let's go deep into this architecture and explain the whole Extraction, Transformation and Loading (ETL) process.
-For Oracle experts, I probably did not do in the best way possible (using oracle best practises), because at the current time this project is my first contact with Oracle cloud and with PL/SQL (in my carrier  worked with Microsoft SQL Server and Postgre SQL), so it was kind of a test test for me.
-Here is how was done:
+For Oracle experts, I probably didn't do in the best way possible (using oracle best practises), because at the current time this project is my first contact with Oracle cloud.
+So here is how was done:

 1. Football Data Collection: Data is collected by a Python script.
 This script is responsible for extracting the relevant data necessary for the analysis.